-Parmatur was founded in January 1999 to support companies and organizations to improve their efficiency in product development.
-The original approach was increased strategic ability together with Pulse meetings in a Pulse room (Obeya).
+Parmatur was founded in January 1999.
+We support companies and organizations to improve their efficiency in product development.
+The approach is increased strategic ability together with Pulse meetings in a Pulse room (Obeya).

-But why Pulse room and increased strategic ability?
+But why did we go for a Pulse room and increased strategic ability?
 This is the background in short:

 In the 1980s it became clear that there are disadvantages to working in projects.
 The managers had less influence over what was going on.
 Evidence of this was found, among others, by the researchers Takahiro Fujimoto, Steven Wheelwright and Kim Clark.
 They emphasized in particular the importance of managers working on the strategic design for what is to be developed.
 To get the managers involved again, they proposed the introduction of strategic design.

 In the early 1990s Toyota reorganized its product development organization based on these recommendations.
-Toyota had realized that their projects and the products that the projects developed were competing with each other for resources, solutions and customers.
-Their line organization became thinner and a new department was created that worked with strategic design.
+Toyota had realized that their projects and products were competing with each other for resources, solutions and customers.
+Their solution was to thinn out the line organization and create a new department that should work with strategic design.
 Thanks to this new department, resources, solutions and parts could be shared between the various product lines, which increased efficiency.
 The result was better products (cars), and new solutions (like hybrid cars) and new brands (like Lexus and Scion).

 In the second half of the 1990s, Toyota started to work together with Scania to further develop these ideas.
 Scania had started working with strategic design as early as the 1960s with their modular system.
 To preserve this, Scania had avoided introducing the project work form.
 Thanks to Obeya, Scania was now able to start working in projects.